 If the LPM is then required to nominate candidates in a party primary, then on or before April 1 in even numbered years, the chair of the LPWM shall forward by mail or otherwise deliver to the board of election commissioners in each county in the LPWM region a certificate showing the number of delegates to the LPWM convention to which each precinct of the county is entitled.

 Each convention of the LPWM shall be a combined convention for all counties and districts within the LPWM region and held in a single place, and at the option of the Executive Committee, and/or via a synchronous electronic meeting in which attendees may participate by means of a conference telephone, video conferencing or similar communications equipment by means of which all persons participating in the convention can hear one other.
 State convention delegates and alternates selected by the LPWM will be apportioned to the individual counties (but not the individual districts or other political subdivisions) comprising the LPWM region according to the number of votes cast within the county for the Party's most recent candidate for secretary of state, but elected by the majority vote of all present at the convention.
 Following the initial vote to select such delegates, a second majority vote will be held to fill any vacancies in the delegate or alternate list, from LPM members residing anywhere in the region comprising the LPWM, or anywhere in Michigan, without regard to whether they reside in the individual counties to which such delegates were originally apportioned.

-A quorum for all conventions after May 9, 2017, shall be 15 LPWM members.
+A quorum for amending bylaws at all conventions shall be 15 LPWM members.

 Article 10 - LPWM Nominations and Elections